RohatgiLab/BAIMS-Pipeline/README.md

 Please refer to the INSTALL file for installation instructions.

 # Software Requirements
-•	Bowtie 1.0.1 with index for human genome version GRCh38
+* Bowtie 1.0.1 with index for human genome version GRCh38
-•	Python (2.7.5)
+* Python (2.7.5)
-  o	Python packages getopt, re, argparse, xlwt, scipy, statsmodels
+  * Python packages getopt, re, argparse, xlwt, scipy, statsmodels

 # Script Parameters
-  •	-c control_fastq_file  : “-c” indicates that the following is a fastq file (control_fastq_file) containing reads for the control    (unselected) cell population.
+* -c <control_fastq_file>  : “-c” indicates that the following is a fastq file (control_fastq_file) containing reads for the control    (unselected) cell population.
 This parameter is required, even though it is specified by an option.
-  •	-s selected_fastq_file  : “-s” indicates that the following is a fastq file (selected_fastq_file) containing reads for the selected cell population.
+* -s <selected_fastq_file>  : “-s” indicates that the following is a fastq file (selected_fastq_file) containing reads for the selected cell population.
 This parameter is required, even though it is specified by an option.
-  •	-n basename_for_output_files : “-n” indicates that the following string (basename_for_output_files) should be used to create the files for output.
+* -n <basename_for_output_files> : “-n” indicates that the following string (basename_for_output_files) should be used to create the files for output.
 This option is not required.
 The default basename is “output”.
 Please do not use the words “control” or “selected” when specifying the name for the output files.
-  •	--binSize 1000: “--bin size” indicates that the following number should be used as the size of the bins that encompass the insertions.
+* --binSize <integer>: “--bin size” indicates that the following number should be used as the size of the bins that encompass the insertions.
 This option is not required.
 The default bin size is 1000.

 # Output